Belly Fetish

 - Skin Fetish29/100Integumentophilia · Body Parts & PartialismA focused erotic interest in human skin itself (its texture, smoothness, warmth, scent, sheen, or the act of touching and being touched) rather than the body as a whole.
 It is generally a benign aesthetic and tactile preference.29

 "Belly" derives from Old English belg / bælig, "bag" or "pouch"; "navel" from Old English nafela.
-The clinical descriptor "abdominal partialism" pairs Latin abdomen with "partialism," the sexological term for erotic focus on a single body part; the navel-specific form is sometimes called alvinolagnia (Latin alvus, "belly," plus Greek -lagnia, "lust").
+The clinical descriptor "abdominal partialism" pairs Latin abdomen with "partialism," the sexological term for erotic focus on a single body part; the stomach-specific form is sometimes called alvinolagnia (Latin alvus, "belly," plus Greek -lagnia, "lust"), and the navel-specific form alvinophilia.

 torso · abdomen